 I rinse and sort my bags of beans and pour them into the slow cooker.
 I cover them with water and cook them all day.
 I have found it is better to cook these on low for a longer period of time.
 When they are done, they fill the cooker and are ready to be stored, eaten, or frozen.
 I usually spoon them into freezer bags (1-2 cups of beans/bag) and freeze when they are cooled.
 This makes about 4-8 full freezer bags per pound of beans and I use them in casseroles, soups, and main dishes.
 This is a great beginning to a large pot of chili in the slow cooker – just keep the beans in the cooker and add your chili ingredients for another round of slow cooking!

-This is my favorite slow cooker recipe, and again it is the invention of my friend Amy.
-Thanks, Amy!
+This is my favorite slow cooker recipe, hands-down!
 This is my favorite meal to serve company, and everyone raves over it.
 It is easy and delicious.
 Here is the wonderful Aztec Chicken.